litmuschaos/v1-litmus-docs/docs/litmus-probe.md

 - **initialDelaySeconds:** Represents the initial waiting time interval for the probes.

-<strong>NOTE:</strong> If probe needs any additional RBAC permissions other than the experiment's serviceAccount(&lt;experiment-name&gt;-sa) permissions.
-In that case the additional permissions should be provided inside the corresponding Role/ClusterRole bind with the serviceAccount(&lt;experiment-name&gt;-sa).
+<strong>NOTE:</strong> If probe needs any additional RBAC permissions other than the experiment's serviceAccount(&lt;experiment-name&gt;-sa) permissions, then the additional permissions should be provided inside the corresponding Role/ClusterRole bind with the serviceAccount(&lt;experiment-name&gt;-sa).

 ## Types of Litmus Probes